asanchezmanas/sampelit/docs/guides/users/tracker_guide.md

 2. Press `F12` to open Developer Tools
 3. Go to the **Network** tab
 4. Refresh the page
-5. Filter by "samplit" or "t.js"
+5. Filter by "Sampelit" or "t.js"
 6. You should see the tracker script loading (status 200)

 ### Method 3: Console Check